mathieucarbou/YaSolR/docs/blog/2025-02-27_yasolr_solar_router.md

 - based on JSY-MK-194G (this JSY has a Zx pin to detect the Zero-Cross)
 - based on BM1Z102FJ
-- based on a short pulse like Robodyn or Daniel S.'s ZCD module on PCB Way
+- based on a short pulse like RobotDyn or Daniel S.'s ZCD module on PCB Way

 ### Measurement tools